-- 1 Log in to the Sentinel Main interface. - 2 Click Routing > Alert Routing Rules > Create. - 3 Specify the following information: - Name: Specify a name for the alert routing rule. - Criteria: Specify the criteria to filter alerts. - Action: Select either of the following options: - Store: Stores the filtered alerts in the alert store. - Drop: Drops or ignores the alerts that match the specified criteria.
+- 1 From Sentinel Main, click Routing > Alert Routing Rules > Create. - 2 Specify the following information: - Name: Specify a name for the alert routing rule. - Criteria: Specify the criteria to filter alerts. - Action: Select either of the following options: - Store: Stores the filtered alerts in the alert store. - Drop: Drops or ignores the alerts that match the specified criteria.